CDCgov/ixa/README.md

 API documentation can be found at [https://ixa.rs/doc/ixa](https://ixa.rs/doc/ixa).

-**his project is currently in the early stages of development and not ready for use in production.**
+**This project is currently in the early stages of development and not ready for use in production.**

 **General disclaimer** This repository was created for use by CDC programs to collaborate on public health related projects in support of the [CDC mission](https://www.cdc.gov/about/organization/mission.htm).